Apprenticeship

 Tuition

-The cost of the program is $1500.
+The cost of the program is $2272.

-(Upon acceptance, a $200 non-refundable deposit will be required to secure your place in the program.)
+(Upon acceptance, a $222 non-refundable deposit will be required to secure your place in the program.)

-(Payment plans available upon request!)
+(Payment plans available upon request with an additional 10% fee!)

 Financial assistance is available for eligible students while funds last through VSAC’s Vermont Non-Degree Grant.
 Apply early as funds are first-come first served and often run out by February or March.
 You do not need to be accepted into our program before applying for VSAC assistance.